-Great teams don’t just happen, it takes an investment of time and effort to remove the ‘assumptions’ and replace them with open communication.
-Small teams can be challenging because differences in styles and values are more visible and potentially more divisive.
+Great teams don’t just happen, it takes an investment of time and effort to create trust and open communication.
+Leading a small teams can feel especially challenging as differences in styles and values are highlighted and potentially more divisive.

 Team coaching is normally undertaken in half day workshops.
 The content is bespoke to your business needs with training and coaching tools used to deliver fresh thinking and greater communication.